 Mike calls Jack and lets him know that Spencer has divulged the truth.
 Calvin was transporting cash in hollow logs to Mexico in exchange for half a million dollars worth of Fentanyl every week.
 The cartel would move the drugs in animal feed supply trucks, which is why Calvin was after Lily’s farm.
 Moreover, Brady is also arrested.

 Sally, a friend of Paige’s, shows up at Preacher’s residence and tells him that Vince found out the victim’s mobile number and left her a harrowing message.
 Christopher comes out and hugs Preacher, asking him to stay with him.
 Preacher agrees.
 On the other side of town, Doc is about to reveal some pertinent information about his health but is interrupted by a surprise party.
-Mel shows up at the bar only to find that Jack has been stabbed.
+Mel shows up at the bar only to find that Jack has been shot.

 It is most likely that Calvin has made good on his threat and sent one of his men to injure Jack.
 After all, the veteran is the main reason why the entire drug operation gets busted in the first place, especially since Spencer is helping him.
 Calvin goes from making millions because of his Fentanyl enterprise to now being arrested.
 Why wouldn’t the drug lord want some retribution?
 Mel finds Jack, lying on the floor of the bar, covered in blood.

-He has been stabbed in his abdomen, and she calls for help immediately.
+He has been shot in his abdomen, and she calls for help immediately.
 Since she is a proficient nurse and has worked in an ER in LA for a couple of years, she will most likely be able to save Jack’s life.
 (Plus, there’s the obvious plot convenience of not letting a protagonist die).
 So no, we don’t think that Jack will perish.
 However, it also doesn’t mean that Jack will be up and running as soon as his treatment ends.

-Firstly, he is already battling PTSD from the war, and the stabbing is more than likely to screw with his psyche even more.
+Firstly, he is already battling PTSD from the war, and the shooting is more than likely to screw with his psyche even more.
 Although a physical handicap does not seem befitting, the emotional repercussions of the event will be deeply ingrained in him.
 Due to this, Jack may feel as though he won’t be able to protect his twins.
 But we also think that Mel will hold his hand through all this and literally nurse him back to health.

-The silver lining of this fatal stabbing could be that Jack finally deals with his alcoholism.
+The silver lining of this fatal shooting could be that Jack finally deals with his alcoholism.
 Owing to his PTSD and the guilt he feels for the death of his comrades, Jack is often seen rendezvousing with alcohol.
 However, since Mel will most likely be in charge of his healing, she may just get him to cope with stress in a healthier way.

 Will Charmaine Go to Portland?